EnuelOB-1/Portfolio-projects/Sales-report with Power Query, Power Pivot, and DAX (Excel)/README.md

 # In this Project
-The entire project was done in *Excel*; from Extraction-Transformation-Loading **ETL**, to generating an "easy to follow" report.
+The entire project was done in *Excel*; from Extraction-Transformation-Loading **ETL**, to generating an "easy-to-follow" report.

 &nbsp;&nbsp;